 This technique can work after you have tried the one mentioned above.
-After placing your app at the play store for free, people will download it.
-Once you get reasonable downloads and the audience, you will create some of it’s other premium features that you have had in your mind previously and this time you are gonna charge people for these exclusive features of your app.
+After placing your app at the Play Store for free, people will download it.
+Once you get reasonable downloads and the audience, you will create some of its other premium features that you have had in your mind previously and this time you are gonna charge people for these exclusive features of your application.
 If you are thinking that will it work?
-The answer is, absolutely, because people have became habitual of relying on to your app you had offered previously and now they need the features to make their usage convenient.
+The answer is, absolutely, because people have become habitual of relying on to your app, you had offered previously and now they need the features to make their usage convenient.
 Obviously the premium features should be of next level and add some value in the user’s life.

 Use alternatives Android Store

 If you cannot have desired ad rates, the ad network is offering or can’t cut away the prices you are selling your app at, then the best option is to enhance the exposure of your app by using the services of several different Android App Stores.
 There are alternative options of Google Play Store, on which you can surely publish your app but after which you should go for some other stores such as Android Market, Amazon App Store, Baidu App store, Aproov, Insyde App, MobiHand and BrainApp (however the BrainApp is only for the US users), for more detailed options on these Android Store.
 Read also: Android Gamecube emulator

-By placing you app at different Android stores will give you the exposure of audience from diverse segments and you will have a great magnitude of potential customers belongs to a wide range of demographics.
+By placing you app at different stores will give you the exposure of audience from diverse segments and you will have a great magnitude of potential customers belongs to a wide range of demographics.

 Earn from free trail

 As we have seen in the games like clash of clans, players can make it to the end without expanding a single penny but if they want to make the yearly proceedings into days they have to pay for it but not much.
 Mostly this works well for the gamer’s psychology because we are repelled from games and apps that make it a compulsion to spend money.